Skip to content

 Lead in Connecticut Drinking Water

-Lead has been detected in water systems serving 12,828 ZIP codes nationwide.
+Lead has been detected in 266 Connecticut ZIP codes, above a limit or health guideline in 198.
 Here is what you need to know about lead in your drinking water and how it may affect your household.

 What Is Lead?